albertyw/indoor-localization/README.md

 This project was created at Dropbox Hack Week 2013 (August 5-9) by Szymon Sidor
 Albert Wang
-Pedro Jamaral
+Pedro Amaral
 Austin Collins

 We took many ideas from a former Hack Week project.
 Their code is at https://github.com/zviadm/locator

-Thanks to Dropbox and Szymon for inviting us
+Thanks to Dropbox, Szymon, and our hosts for inviting us